ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/accessibility_first/content.html.md

 The better these crawlers can understand, and the more meaning they can infer, the higher they will rank you.

 A web page that is just made of `<div>` and `<span>` elements means that the only content they have to use is the text.
-Which is a lossy and messy process.
-Better to provide precise and rich elements instead.
+Which is a subjective and messy process.
+Better to provide precise, meaningful elements instead.

 ## Headings